No room in the inn

 If Zeenab’s story resonated with you in anyway, please acknowledge by liking, commenting or sharing this post with others.
 Thank you.

-If you have been through a similar or challenging situation and need some counselling, or at least are interested in learning more see BetterHelp – online psychiatrist.
+If you have been through a similar or challenging situation and need some counselling, or at least are interested in learning more, check out sites like BetterHelp or Counselling Directory.
 You don’t have to suffer in silence.
-The advantages of BetterHelp include ease of access, convenience, lower cost, privacy, and a wide pool of specialists among other benefits.